Steps of the eviction process in Indiana:

 For evictions held in Small Claims Court, the summons and complaint must be served at least 10 days prior to the eviction hearing.

-For evictions related to prostitution, the summons and complaint must be served at least five days before the hearing.
+For evictions related to prostitution, the summons and complaint must be served at least 5 days before the hearing.

 The summons and complaint may be served through any one of the following methods:

-- Mailing a copy via registered or certified mail with a written acknowledgement of receipt to the tenant’s residence, business, or place of employment; or
+- Mailing a copy via registered or certified mail with a written acknowledgement of receipt to the tenant’s residence, business, or place of employment

-- For ejectments and/or small claims evictions, the hearing must be held at least five days after the tenant is served with the affidavit.
+- Ejectments and small claims evictions.
+The hearing must be held at least 5 days after the tenant is served with the affidavit

-- For drug-related evictions, the hearing must be held within 20 days of the date the complaint was filed.
+- Drug-related evictions.
+The hearing must be held within 20 days of the date the complaint was filed

-- For evictions due to waste, an emergency hearing must be held within three days of the date the complaint was filed.
+- Waste.
+An emergency hearing must be held within 3 days of the date the complaint was filed

-- For prostitution-related evictions, the hearing must be held within 10 days of the date the injunction was filed.
+- Prostitution.
+The hearing must be held within 10 days of the date the injunction was filed

 Indiana state law doesn’t specify how quickly eviction hearings must be held for other eviction types, and when the hearing is held the depends on the trial court’s hearing schedule.